 Currently, ecosystem and biodiversity are facing threats from various factors, such as land use change, use of agricultural chemicals, invasion of alien species, and climate change, especially in areas with high biodiversity.
 The Company is aware of the importance of and is committed to conducting business with caution on the potential impacts on the ecosystem and biodiversity.
-Since 2019, the Company has been certified with international standards FSC[TM] (Forest Stewardship Council[TM]), both FSC-FM (Forest Management Certification), sustainable forest management standards, and FSC-COC (Chain-of-Custody Certification), product chain management standards, from the rubber plantation, and concentrated latex businesses to the medical rubber glove business in order to build confidence and acceptance from international buyers.
+Since 2019, the Company has been certified with international standards FSC[TM] (Forest Stewardship Council[TM]), both FSC-FM, sustainable forest management standards, and FSC-COC, product chain management standards, from the rubber plantation, and concentrated latex businesses to the medical rubber glove business in order to build confidence and acceptance from international buyers.